gromag/ml-resources/Statistics for ML in 30 minutes.md

 # Statistics for ML in 30 minutes

+_Written by ChatGPT under he prompt 'please create a statistics crash course content, the title "Statistics for ML in 30 minutes"'.
+The output has been lightly redacted._

 1. Introduction to Statistics:
     - Definition of Statistics and its importance in Machine Learning
     - Types of data: Continuous and Discrete